falkr/ttm4115/pages/unit-9-comp/teamwork-1.md

-# Components

-So far, we have created single state machines, and just connected them with MQTT to let them communicate, but we didn't build anything with them yet.
-This week we want to combine several concepts to build a more complete software component.

----
-type: figure
-source: figures/meme.jpg
----

-# STMPY Components + MQTT

-To ensure a **low degree of coupling**, we connect components only by means of MQTT as communication between them.
-This means, components can run wherever the MQTT broker is reachable, and they can communicate asynchronously.

-The state machines alone would not make good components.
-They are too dependent on communication (here MQTT) and other coide that they interact with.
-For cohesion, we therefore combine state machines with an MQTT communication client into a single component.
-This enables technically **a better degree of cohesion**.

-These means alone do not ensure a low degree of coupling and a high degree of cohesion.
-A good component design depends on how we manage to group the functions we need for a system or application into the different components.
-This means we still have to put the right functions into the right components, but having them communication-wise decoupled already helps.

-# State Machines as Sessions

-So far, we have only looked at singe instances of state machines, because they controlled a single resource.

-* The kitchen timer was controlling a single hardware plug, and we hence had only a single state machine.
-* The bus stop had a single button and signal light, which we could take care of with a single state machine.

-In some systems, there are multiple resources to control.
-For instance, imagine a parrking lot with chargers for electrical cars.
-Each charger deserves its own state machine to keep track of the states of the car.
-Integrating all charging logic into a single state machine is not recommended --- the state machine would not be able to meaningfully track the state of each single charger.

-And now imagine that the number of resources is dynamic, and changes at runtime.
-Imagine for example, that you have a management system for keeping track of customers in a recycling station, where you want to represent each customer with a state machine to keep track of their states from entering to exiting.

-For such cases, we keep on using a single state machine per resource it represents.
-But we add the possibility to create several instances of the same state machine, and address them with an id.
-Each state machine instance is then called a `session`.

-For our component model this means that a component manages usually state machine sessions, that means, potentially many instances of them.

 # Timer Module for a Voice Assistant

 Your task is to build the module that allows a voice assistant to maintain timers.
 The timers should have a name, and it should be possible for a user to start as many timers as they want.
 This means, a user should be able to say: